Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% description coverage, with the 'expr' parameter documented as 'Expression'.
-The description adds no additional meaning beyond this, so the baseline score of 3 is appropriate as the schema carries the full burden.
+Schema coverage is 100% with parameter 'expr' described as 'Expression'.
+The description adds no additional meaning beyond the schema, so baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.